 Overall the DC ONE-X is a sound aviation headset that will serve you well.

-Once you’ve got a headset, be sure to pick up the perfect flight bag to carry all your gear.
+Once you’ve got a flight headset, be sure to pick up the perfect flight bag to carry all your gear.
 Every pilot has their own must have gear but if you’re not sure where to start check out our list of flight bag essentials.

 The Faro G2 ANR Premium Pilot Headset